Become a Northridge Knight: Apply Now for 2024-25ย ย |ย ย Apply Now

 High School Band: The Sound of a Professional Outfit

-High School Band meets four days a week, and is open to 9th through 12th graders with two or more years of experience on flute, clarinet, saxophone, French horn, trumpet, trombone, baritone horn, tuba, or electric bass.ย
+The High School Band meets five days a week during elective period.
+It is open to 9th through 12th graders with two or more years of experience in flute, oboe, clarinet, saxophone, French horn, trumpet, trombone, baritone horn, and tuba.

-The high school band performs various styles of music before the Northridge community at the annual Christmas concert and spring concert and plays at various school functions, including all home varsity basketball games.
+The high school band performs various styles of music before the Northridge community at the annual Christmas concert, Spring concert, and most major school functions, including all home varsity basketball games.

 Our High School band is high quality, often mistaken as a professional outfit.
 Moreover, most of the practice takes place during the school day Activity Period, so athletes are able to participate in the music program and their sports.